-Core biopsy of the breast takes a small specimen of tissue.
-It is a method which avoids taking the specimen by means of an operation.
+A core biopsy of the breast takes a small specimen of tissue.
+It is a method that avoids taking the specimen by means of an operation.
 The obtained tissue can then be examined under a microscope.
 Core biopsy is usually taken under ultrasound or mammogram guidance.
 Occasionally, core biopsies are taken if clinical examination indicates breast abnormality despite normal findings on the mammogram and/or ultrasound scan.

 What does a core biopsy entail?

 The skin over the lump will be cleaned and numbed by a local anaesthetic, which may sting briefly.
 A small nick may be made in the skin to assist in placing the biopsy needle close to the lump.
 The needle is generally attached to a small device, or ‘gun’, which quickly fires the needle into the lump with a loud clicking noise and takes a narrow tubular core of tissue from it.
 The needle is then withdrawn from the breast and the specimen removed from it.
 The process may be repeated.
 The radiologist usually uses the ultrasound probe at the same time to make sure that the correct area is sampled.
 If the abnormal area can only be seen on the mammograms, then the procedure needs the mammogram machine to help guide the needle.
 This is called a stereotactic-guided biopsy.
 For this, the breast needs to be compressed in exactly the same way as for a mammogram, but for a longer period of time while the needle is put into the breast.